Manabu Orido

-Manabu "MAX" Orido (Shinjitai: 織戸 学, Orido Manabu) is a Japanese racing driver who currently competes in the Super GT series for Team apr Racing, driving a Toyota GR86 GT300 and in the Super Taikyu, driving Aston Martin Vantage GT4.
-He's a two-time JGTC/Super GT GT300 class champions.
+Manabu "MAX" Orido (Shinjitai: 織戸 学, Orido Manabu) is a Japanese professional racing driver.

+He currently competes in the Super GT series for apr driving a Toyota GR86 GT300, in the Super Taikyu series driving an Aston Martin Vantage GT8R, and in the GT World Challenge Asia series driving a BMW M4 GT4.

+Orido is a two-time JGTC / Super GT GT300 class champion, two-time Super Taikyu ST-1 class champion, and GT World Challenge Asia GT4 class champion.

 Racing career

 Early career

 Orido began his racing career as a street racer and then progressed to touge racing.
 He made his professional racing debut in 1990, where, sponsored by the Bandoh Chain of Commerce, Orido entered a drift contest organized by the automobile magazine CARBOY.
 He emerged as the grand champion and promptly moved on to circuit racing.

 In 1992, Orido made his debut in the Fuji Freshman race for Yokohama Rubber.
 During his time in the Freshman series, Orido earned a class victory in the NA-1600 class in the Fuji Freshman, and a three-time winner in the Suzuka Freshman's N2-1600 class.